 Something About Grandmalou Tunes

 Thirty years of teaching in classrooms extend to an online format for Connie Anderson.
-Connie continues her career and love of teaching young children, about ages 4-8, through her new website, www.grandmaloutunes.com.
+Connie continues her career and love of teaching young children, about ages 4-8, through her website, www.grandmaloutunes.com.
 Even though she began her career as a high school English teacher, eventually she found her talents, skills, and interests were best suited for the primary grades.
-Her love of music, writing, and performing have influenced her decisions to add a reading certification, an elementary certificate, a master’s degree, and a web design certificate to her secondary certificate.
+Her love of music, writing, and performing has influenced her decisions to add a reading certification, an elementary certificate, a master’s degree, and a web design certificate; and recently completed the required CO Science-of-Reading coursework to receive an updated Reading Certification.
 When work is completed, it isn’t unusual to find Connie enjoying the beauty and splendor of the Rocky Mountains and spending quality time with her husband, family, and close friends.

 Connie’s musical background and talents stem from diverse experiences growing up in a musical family.
 Singing in church and high school choirs; performing regularly at Purdue University as a member of the Purduettes and University Choir; appearing as a soloist traveling with the Purdue Glee Club and as a member of a trio that won a talent search and appeared on the Jackie Gleason Show.
 All of these experiences shaped Connie’s current work using technology as an educational tool that contributes to the common good.
 In fact, entries from her grandfather’s diary that cover the rapid development of radio, the Depression, and related struggles; convince Connie that Grandmaloutunes is an appropriate way to honor his legacy.
 As early as 1919, Chester W Keen is credited as a radio pioneer associated with WHBJ; who built his own transmitter in 1924 to start WCWK that aired live musical, religious broadcasts, and shows for children.
 In 1928, he faced new licensing and government regulations that forced him to sell his beloved WCWK to a larger entity WOWO.